 The cost of IVF treatment plays a crucial role in IVF treatment because IVF treatment may drain all your life savings.

-No one can give you precise cost of IVF treatment as it varies depending upon no. of IVF cycles you undergo, the cost of medications, additional treatments like ICSI, PGD so on so forth…
+No one can give you a precise cost of IVF treatment as it varies depending upon no. of IVF cycles you undergo, the cost of medications, additional treatments like ICSI, PGD so on so forth…

 Here is the average cost of IVF treatment for your guidance…